 Division of Professional Studies-Work offered for graduate credit must exhibit the degree of ability and achievement accepted on a graduate level.
-For the Master of Ministry and the Specialist in Ministry the student must maintain an overall average of B. No grades below C will satisfy degree requirements.
+For the Master of Ministry and the Specialist in Ministry, the student must maintain an overall average of B. No grades below C will satisfy degree requirements.
 For the Master of Divinity curriculum, no course with a grade below C is applicable toward graduation requirements; the student must maintain an overall grade point average of 2.6 on a four-point scale.

-For the Doctor of Pastoral Theology and Doctor of Ministry programs a B average must be maintained with a maximum of two grades of C to be included in the requirements for the degrees.
-Moreover, a third C or a grade of D or F disqualifies a student as a candidate for the Doctor of Pastoral Theology and Doctor of Ministry programs.
+For the Doctor of Pastoral Theology and Doctor of Ministry programs, a B average must be maintained with a maximum of six credits of C grades to be included in the requirements for the degrees.
+Moreover, an additional grade of C or a grade of D or F disqualifies a student as a candidate for the Doctor of Pastoral Theology and Doctor of Ministry programs.

 Division of Graduate Studies-For the Master of Arts and the Doctor of Philosophy programs, an average grade of B must be maintained.
-A maximum of 6 hours of C grades may be applied toward the degree requirements.
-Furthermore, a third C or a grade of D or F disqualifies a student as a candidate for the Master of Arts or the Doctor of Philosophy programs.
+A maximum of six hours of C grades may be earned.
+Furthermore, an additional grade of C or a grade of D or F disqualifies a student as a candidate for the Master of Arts or the Doctor of Philosophy programs.

 A limited amount of work toward the Doctor of Philosophy degree may be taken in seminars involving individual research under faculty supervision with weekly faculty/student conferences.
 Such courses must be arranged with the faculty member involved and with the Dean of the Seminary and Graduate School of Religion.
-This special provision is for a student who submits an unusually good transcript and who has demonstrated, on the graduate level, much ability and initiative in research or whose degree specialization demands individualized instruction.
+This special provision is for a student who submits an unusually good transcript and who has demonstrated, on the graduate level, much ability and initiative in research.

-For the Doctor of Philosophy degree, the student must successfully pass a series of comprehensive examinations in which he will be expected to demonstrate adequately his mastery of the subject and literature of the field of his specialization.
+For the Doctor of Philosophy degree, the student must successfully pass a series of comprehensive examinations in which he will be expected to demonstrate adequately his mastery of the subject and literature in the field of his specialization.